 We need a community of faith to hold one another up; we were not made to be alone.
 Having a mentor in your corner is a huge advantage for facing challenges.
 We all need to have a friend in faith to be our sounding board and help us navigate the messiness of life.
 When our spouse is not on the same page concerning faith it helps to have a mentor to support and encourage us through challenges.

-Our faith will be more enticing when backed up by our actions.
+Our faith will be more inviting to others when backed up by our actions.
 Demonstrating love day by day is the best witness of the gospel.
 Your words can be dismissed but a life of love and compassion point people to Jesus, the source of all grace.
-Live an example of sacrificial love so that your unbelieving spouse has the opportunity to catch a glimpse of God’s love.
+Live an example of sacrificial love so that your unbelieving spouse has the opportunity to catch a glimpse of God’s unfailing, sacrificial love.

 “If any woman has a husband who is an unbeliever, and he consents to live with her, she should not divorce him.
 For the unbelieving husband is made holy because of his wife, and the unbelieving wife is made holy because of her husband.
 Otherwise your children would be unclean, but as it is, they are holy.
 But if the unbelieving partner separates, let it be so.
 In such cases the brother or sister is not enslaved.
 God has called you to peace.
 For how do you know, wife, whether you will save your husband?
 Or how do you know, husband, whether you will save your wife?”

 Broken relationships leave damage in their wake so don’t be quick to step out a relationship.
-If your spouse has moved from disrespecting your faith to disrespecting you, seek help.
+If your spouse has moved from disbelief of your faith to disrespecting your faith or to disrespecting you, seek help.
 If your spouse demeans you or undermines your ability to practice faith or forbids you from engaging your children in faith, then you need some support to help you modify behaviors or develop an exit strategy.
 Abuse and neglect are not behaviors that God desires for our relationships.
 We all carry the image of God and we need to treat one another as God’s image bearers.

 It is challenging not being able to have spiritual intimacy with a spouse, it will be sadness in your relationship.
 But even without the blessing of spiritual intimacy a healthy marriage is possible.
 It might not be everything that you desired your marriage to be, but it can still be a blessing.
 God will support and navigate you through whatever obstacles you face.